aelnahal10/Company-Lay-Offs-Analysis/README.md

 funds_raised: The total amount of funds that the company has raised to date.

 ## Jupyter Notebook
-We have performed all of the analysis in a Jupyter Notebook environment, which provides a clean, interactive interface for conducting and presenting data analyses.
-This allows us to execute code in separate blocks while documenting our findings and explanations alongside, enhancing readability and understanding.
+I have performed all of the analysis in a Jupyter Notebook environment, which provides a clean, interactive interface for conducting and presenting data analyses.
+This allows me to execute code in separate blocks while documenting our findings and explanations alongside, enhancing readability and understanding.

 ## Purpose of the Project
 Understand trends in layoff events in different companies, locations, and industries